mlfoundations/open_flamingo/README.md

 An open source implementation of DeepMind's [Flamingo](https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model) model.

 # Installation

-To install the package, run the following command:
+To create a conda environment for running OpenFlamingo, run

 ```
-pip install -e .
+conda env create -f environment.yml
 ```

+Alternatively, to install the package in an existing environment, run `pip install -e .`.

 # API
 You can load a model using the following code: